-To bound the running time, observe that for each~$Y\in {\cal P}$, we can test in~$O(t\cdot \max_{1\le i\le t} T(|V|,|E_i|))$ time whether it needs to be partitioned further.
-At most~$n$ partitioning steps are performed and if a set~$Y\in {\cal P}$ does not need to be partitioned further, then it can be discarded for the remainder of the algorithm.
-Thus, in~$O(n)$ applications of the ``maximality test'' the result is that~$Y$ is a solution and in~$O(n)$ applications of the maximality test,~$Y$ is further partitioned.
-Hence, the overall number of sets~$Y$ that are elements of~${\cal P}$ at some point is~$O(n)$.
-The overall running time now follows from the assumptions on~$T$ and from the fact that the induced subgraphs for all~$G_i$ can be computed in~$O(t\cdot \max_{1\le i\le t}|E_i|)$ time for each~$Y$. \end{proof} Examples of graph properties covered by \autoref{thm:partitioning-properties} are \gprop{Connectivity}, \gprop{$c$-Connectivity}, and \gprop{$c$-Edge-Connectivity}.
-If we assume that graphs on one vertex are considered as (trivial) $c$-cores, then the \gprop{$c$-Core} property is covered: the nontrivial~$c$-core of a graph is uniquely determined (it is the subgraph remaining after deleting any vertex with degree less than~$c$).
+To upper-bound the running time, observe that for each~$Y\in {\cal P}$, we can test in~$O(t\cdot \max_{1\le i\le t} T(|V|,|E_i|))$ time whether it needs to be partitioned further.
+At most~$|V|$ partitioning steps are performed and if a set~$Y\in {\cal P}$ does not need to be partitioned further, then it can be discarded for the remainder of the algorithm.
+Thus, in~$O(|V|)$ applications of the ``maximality test'' the result is that~$Y$ is a solution and in~$O(|V|)$ applications of the maximality test,~$Y$ is further partitioned.
+Hence, the overall number of sets~$Y$ that are elements of~${\cal P}$ at some point is~$O(|V|)$.
+The overall running time now follows from the assumptions on~$T$ and from the fact that the induced subgraphs for all~$G_i$ can be computed in~$O(t\cdot \max_{1\le i\le t}|E_i|)$ time for each~$Y$. \end{proof} Examples of graph properties covered by \autoref{thm:partitioning-properties} are \gprop{Connectivity}, and \gprop{$c$-Edge-Connectivity}.
+If we assume that graphs on one vertex are considered as (trivial) $c$-cores, then the \gprop{$c$-Core} property is also covered: the nontrivial~$c$-core of a graph is uniquely determined (it is the subgraph remaining after deleting any vertex with degree less than~$c$).
 Similarly, the~\gprop{$c$-Truss} property is covered by \autoref{thm:partitioning-properties} if we allow one-vertex graphs to be considered as~$c$-trusses.
-Observe that we can easily choose to either incorporate or disregard connectivity from the~$c$-core and~$c$-truss definitions.
-For definitions of the graph properties mentioned above and in the following corollary see Appendix~\ref{appendix:definitions}.
+Observe that we can also require the~$c$-cores and~$c$-trusses to be connected.
+For definitions of the graph properties mentioned above and in the following corollary, see Appendix~\ref{appendix:definitions}.

-If~$T$ is a polynomial function, which holds for all examples described above, then~\PML is fixed-parameter tractable with respect to~$t$ and polynomial time-solvable if~$\ell$ or~$t-\ell$ are constants.
+If~$T$ is a polynomial function, which holds for all examples described above, then~\PML is fixed-parameter tractable with respect to~$t$ and polynomial time solvable if~$\ell$ or~$t-\ell$ are constants.